wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

     curl http://api.mg-rast.org/m5nr/sources | jq '.data|.[]|.description'

-This exctracts the "description" field from the appropriate level of the JSON data:
+This extracts the "description" field from the appropriate level of the JSON data:

     "The SEED Project"
     "SILVA Large Subunit rRNA Database"